Drug shortages persist in Russia after start of Ukraine war | Health

 “People rushed to stock up, and in some cases, supplies that were supposed to last a year or a year and a half were bought out within a month,” Nikolay Bespalov, development director of the RNC Pharma analytical company, told AP.
 Bespalov also pointed to logistical problems that occurred early in the crisis.
 While major Western pharmaceutical companies pledged not to withdraw vital medications from the Russian market, sanctions cut Russia's key banks from the SWIFT financial messaging system, hindering international payments.
 Dozens of countries halted air traffic with Russia, disrupting supply chains.

-The policy outlined a wide range of preferences for Russian businesses and eventually made it unprofitable for foreign pharmaceutical companies to supply some of their expensive, high-quality drugs to Russia.
+The policy outlined a wide range of preferences to Russian businesses and eventually made it unprofitable for foreign pharmaceutical companies to supply some of their expensive, high-quality drugs to Russia.

-In 2015, state procurement of drugs for hospitals and state-funded clinics, which account for up to 80 percent of Russia's pharmaceutical market, became subject to the "three's a crowd" rule, which excluded foreign businesses if at least two Russian companies were bidding for a contract.
+In 2015, state procurement of drugs for hospitals and state-funded clinics, which account for up to 80% of Russia's pharmaceutical market, became subject to the “three's a crowd” rule, which excluded foreign businesses if at least two Russian companies were bidding for a contract.

 “We have already been gradually losing one important original medication after another.
 Generics are taking their place, and while there are some rather good ones made in Europe, there are also some dubious ones made in Russia,” Erlikh said.
 “Of course, when there is no original medication, a generic is better than nothing.
 But it is a situation of (deliberately) lowering the bar, it is not a good way to live,” he added.